Services

 Confiscation Orders, Restraint Orders and the Proceeds of Crime Act

-- Have you been convicted and had your case adjourned for confiscation proceedings?
+• Have you been convicted and had your case adjourned for proceeds of crime confiscation proceedings?

-We have experience of confiscation proceedings ranging from the very small up to millions of pounds, both in the Crown Court and on appeal.
-We will fight hard on your behalf, so you can in many cases keep hold of more of what is yours.
+Our Proceeds of Crime Act solicitors have extensive experience handling proceeds of crime cases, from relatively small amounts to confiscations involving millions of pounds, both in the Crown Court and on appeal.
+Whether you are facing a proceeds of crime charge or seeking to challenge an existing order, we will fight hard on your behalf, ensuring that in many cases, you can retain more of what is rightfully yours.

-We can deal with your case even if we did not act for you in the main proceedings.
-We can also advise on whether you may have grounds to appeal against an order which has already been made.
-It is essential that you get advice as soon as possible.
-Mistakes in these cases can prove very expensive, and it is better to ask now than to regret later.
+Our expert proceeds of crime solicitors can assist with your case even if we did not act for you in the main proceedings.
+We can also advise on whether you may have grounds to appeal against an order that has already been made.
+Seeking legal advice as soon as possible is essential—mistakes in these cases can be costly, and it is always better to ask now than regret later.
 We’ll always be pleased to hear from you.

 An example of our recent success in the Court of Appeal can be seen in R. v.
-Kinsella as shown in this news article.
-Mr Kinsella was believed to be a gangland enforcer who had taken part in a serious organised robbery.
-We overturned a decision by the Crown Court that he was liable to have the entire value of the proceeds of the robbery confiscated.
+Kinsella, as highlighted in this news article.
+Mr Kinsella was believed to be a gangland enforcer involved in a serious organised robbery.
+We successfully overturned a decision by the Crown Court that he was liable for the entire value of the proceeds of the robbery.

 Introduction to POCA